calbertts/nodespring/README.md

 <br/>

-Once you have your app created, you can run it executing:
+Once the app is ready, you can run it executing:
 ```bash
 $ cd myApp
 $ nodespring serve